Skip to main contentSkip to main content

 For pitched roofs on apartment complexes, architectural shingles (GAF Timberline HDZ or CertainTeed Landmark) offer the best combination of durability, aesthetics, and warranty coverage.
 For flat sections (common on garden-style apartments), TPO or modified bitumen provides excellent waterproofing.
 Mixed-slope buildings often use a combination of both.
 We recommend manufacturer-certified shingles with 130+ mph wind ratings for Georgia's storm exposure.

-Managing a Multifamily Property?
+Managing a multifamily portfolio?

 Capital City Roofing specializes in phased multifamily roof replacements.
 Get a portfolio assessment and customized replacement plan.